Adelaide’s late night binge run

 Only 2 cafes, both at O’Connell Street at North Adelaide serve the AB.
 Just to be clear, AB can only come from these 2 cafes.
 It is like the bottle of champagne that can only be named if it comes from the Champagne district of France.
 Except this is by convention and not by the force of law.
 Interestingly most outlets serving this have respected the convention by calling theirs something else.

-The North Adelaide Burger Bar, known also as the Red and White Cafe and the Blue and White Cafe are the two that serve ABs.
+The North Adelaide Burger Bar and the Blue and White Cafe are the two that serve ABs.
 Both claim to have done the original but it is also likely that students of Lincoln College and St Mark’s College, University of Adelaide can claim that credit.

 Apparently the students turned up to one or two of the cafes sometime in the 1980s and asked for the combination.
 It did not require any special preparation as both the chips and the Yiros are available separately.
 All it required was putting it all on one platter, freshly cooked and squeezing the hell out of 3 sauce bottles.
 Each college also claimed turf on their cafe of choice in the early years.